Yuchen413/CertPhash/README.md

 Again, please refer to the scripts provided by `attack/adv2.sh` for more detailed examples.

 ### Real-world evaluations on NSFW data
 In our work, we adopt the NSFW dataset together with the CelabA dataset to assess our model's ability in NSFW detection.
-Please follow the data preparation section for both datasets.
+Please follow the instructions in the data preparation section for both datasets.

 After getting the datasets, please run the following script to train the model: